jsdf/flux-coffee/implementing-flux-in-coffeescript.md

+# Implementing Flux in CoffeeScript

 I've adapted the dispatcher from the React TodoMVC example.

 I've chosen to use the Bluebird promise library, though any library or polyfill for the standard would work.